Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 You can find an example where we build docker image for the module in [template_example](/template_example/docker)
 #### 2. Deploying Container With Nomad
 At this point you should have a service that will run when you start the docker container.
-TODO:ADD LINK TO SIMPLE CONTAINER TO USE FOR GUIDE Either you've made a container yourself, or you are using some other container.
+Either you've made an image yourself, or you are using some pre-made docker image.
 The next step is then to deploy this container to our hashistack ecosystem.
 Nomad is running inside our virtual machine, and is used to deploy containers, and register them into Consul.
 It also has a tight integration with vault that we will use later.